advbet/dbfailover/README.md

 ---------------------

-If multiple connections with master role are detected, when calling `Master()` method, a special `*sql.DB` connections is returned which when used, will always return `ErrMultipleMasters` error.
+If multiple connections with master role are detected, when calling `Master()` method, a special `*sql.DB` connection is returned which when used, will always return `ErrMultipleMasters` error.

 Usage example
 -------------